 Add 1 tablespoon of cocoa powder blended with 1 tablespoon of boiling water.

-Add 2 teaspoons of coffee extract or 2 teaspoons of instant coffee blended with 1 teaspoon of boiling water.
+Add 2 teaspoons of coffee extract or 1 tablespoon of instant coffee blended with 2 teaspoons of hot water.

 Add 1 teaspoon of grated orange, lemon or lime rind.